Distinct Groups (35)

 |Cartographers and Photogrammetrists||Rapid Growth||Video|

 |Surveying and Mapping Technicians||Rapid Growth||Video|

 If you are interested in assessing long-term trends and comparing the Bureau’s annual surveys beginning in 1988 see here.

-Fast Facts: As of 2008, the U.S. Bureau of Labor Statistics estimated 2,521,630 employed in the Architectural and Engineering occupational group earning the mean annual income of $71,430.
+Fast Facts: The Bureau of labor Statistics (“BLS”) estimates that 2,499,050 are employed in the Architectural and Engineering occupational group earning the “mean annual wage” (as defined below) of $84,300.